 “Don’t worry,” I said.
 “I won’t disappoint you.”

 “I know you won’t,” Mother said.
 “Remember, your familiar will be a part of you and you will be a part of it.
 The two of you will be bound.
 You must look out for one another and you must choose your familiar with care.
-Should you be forced to terminate your connection, not only will you not be able to get another familiar but a part of you will be missing.”
+Should you be forced to terminate your connection, not only will you never be able to forge a bond with another familiar, but a part of you will also be missing.”

 I heard Sweetgrass, my mother’s familiar, squeak.
 Sweetgrass was a field mouse.
 When mother had done her own ritual, she’d wanted a falcon but changed her mind when she felt a connection with Sweetgrass.
 I’d heard the story many times and I was sure that this was my mother’s way of telling me that it was okay to change my mind and get something besides a bat.
 “Good luck, Illyana.”

 I left the carriage.
 The scent of the incense surrounded me.
 It remained as strong as it had been in the carriage.
-I moved about a dozen metres away from the carriage and sat in a meditative lotus position.
+I moved about a dozen metres away and sat in a meditative lotus position.

 Now was the hard part.
 I had to form a sphere that perfectly reflected the nature of my magic.
 I started with void.
 Then I transmuted half of the ball into earth.
 I added fire and ice, making it a quarter each element.
 Then came water and air.
 Finally, I added thunder and aether.
 I carefully manipulated the eight elements, ensuring that each one took up an equal part of the ball.
 I allowed it to float in front of me and waited.